Have you ever had a blue hydrangea turn pink? Here are some things you need to know on how to keep or change the color

 Make sure the soil is moist when you apply the acidifier and water it in well when you’re done.
 The water which works it in and makes it effective.
 If your garden isn’t on drip or you don’t get consistent summer rains, then water with the hose or a watering can.

 A 2 – 3” layer of compost around the root ball will add nourishment and help to conserve moisture.
 Hydrangeas aren’t drought-tolerant plants so you should be watering them anyway!

-Applying this is a slow process when it comes to changing the color – don’t expect immediate results.
+Applying this is a slow process when it comes to Hydrangea color change – don’t expect immediate results.
 However, the results are long-lasting but an acidifier will need to be applied in subsequent years to keep the color blue(ish).
 It’s not a 1 season deal and your hydrangea stays blue.

 I did this 3 times a year in temperate coastal California because the hydrangeas have a long bloom time here.
 If you’re in a cold climate, you may only have to do it 2 times a year.

 Have you ever wondered why florist hydrangeas have such vibrant, deep colors and yours in the garden don’t?
 It’s because the growers make alterations to the soil mix right from the get-go and throughout the growing process.
 Plus, these small plants are bred to have big blooms to catch our eye!.

 Hydrangeas In Containers